Edward Seager (asylum superintendent)

 Edward William Seager (8 May 1828 – 14 July 1922) was a notable New Zealand policeman, gaoler and asylum superintendent.

 Early life

 Seager was born in London, England, in 1828.

 Career

 Seager began his career as a porter in a London law firm.
-After the death of his mother Seager began work as a policeman and assistant immigration officer under the tutelage of an old friend, James Fitzgerald.
+After the death of his mother, Seager began work as a policeman and assistant immigration officer under the tutelage of an old friend, James Fitzgerald.
 Because Seager lacked a solid education and social status he found difficulty in achieving promotions.

 In 1857, Seager was promoted to sub-inspector.
 Seager was known for his sense of humor and would routinely play practical jokes on prisoners under his watch.
-In 1862, Seager was promoted to warden of Lyttelton Gaol, an asylum.
+In 1862, Seager was promoted to the warden of Lyttelton Gaol, an asylum.
 In 1863 Seager convinced the Canterbury Provincial Council to open a new asylum, Canterbury Asylum, later known as Sunnyside Hospital.